adamchainz/django-htmx/README.rst

 Extension Script
 ^^^^^^^^^^^^^^^^

-django-htmx comes with a small JavaScript extension for htmx’s behaviour.
+django-htmx comes with a small JavaScript extension for htmx’s behavior.
-Currently the extension only includes a debug error handler, documented below.
+Currently, the extension only includes a debug error handler, documented below.

 The script is served as a static file called `django-htmx.js`, but you shouldn’t reference it directly.
 Instead, use the included template tags, for both Django and Jinja templates.